 What does LaiOffer do?

 LaiOffer is a Chinese company that works with people on their software engineering technical skills and job search.
-The courses are completely in Chinese as are all of their online resources (blog posts and videos), so if you do not speak the language, you will not be able to benefit.
+The courses are completely in Chinese as are all of their online resources (blog posts and videos).
+So, if you do not speak the language, you will not be able to participate.

 They offer courses in software development essentials, full-stack development, AI & data engineering, and planning and decision-making for self-driving cars.
 Recently, LaiOffer created a UX design bootcamp as well and they are working on a C++ in production course.